 - DTA does not increase your SNAP (for example, when your income goes down or someone has moved into your household).

 - DTA denies or ignores your request to accommodate a disability.
-See What are my rights if DTA denies my reasonable accommodation?
+See What if a disability makes it hard for me to apply or comply with DTA rules?.

 - DTA says you have been denied but never sends you written notice.